MET Outcomes & Objectives/ABET Accreditation

 - "hands on" Laboratories with most courses

-- emphasis on applications in theory courses
+- emphasis on applications of theory in nearly every course

-- hard-working "average" students succeed
+- hard-working students succeed

 The following program educational objectives describe the expected capabilities of MET graduates.